 The property was fully furnished at the time of our inspection and the services were not tested.

 A restricted inspection was possible only of the roof and chimneys from ground level.

+Insulation has been laid over the roof joists and accordingly a head and shoulders inspection of the roof space was possible only.

-No inspection of the flat roof sections was afforded due to access restrictions.
-Due to areas of fitted floor coverings no detailed inspection was possible of the entirety of the floor timbers and accordingly we cannot guarantee their soundness or otherwise.
+Due to fitted carpets and floor coverings no detailed inspection was possible of the subfloor and subfloor timbers and accordingly we cannot guarantee their soundness or otherwise.

 It is outwith the scope of this inspection to determine whether or not asbestos based products are present within the property.
 Asbestos was widely used in the building industry until around 1999, when it became a banned substance.
 If you have any concerns you should engage the services of a qualified asbestos surveyor.

 Restricted inspection in cupboards due to stored items.
-No access was obtained into any roof void/roof eaves areas due to a padlocked access hatch.

 Our external inspection was carried out from ground level only.

 Our inspection was restricted to the exposed and accessible surface fabric.